ombulabs/blog/_posts/2017-11-15-setup-monit-notifications-on-slack.md

 If you want to see how to customize the Slack messages you can take a look at the [official documentation](https://api.slack.com/incoming-webhooks#sending_messages).

-Before run the script we should add some permissions (I saved it as `slack-webhook.sh` in `/usr/local/bin/`)
+Before running the script we should add some permissions (I saved it as `slack-webhook.sh` in `/usr/local/bin/`)

 ```
 $ sudo chmod u+x /usr/local/bin/slack-webhook.sh